AndyKiema/CIT-Bank-Certificate-of-Deposit-Calculator-Test/README.md

 - **r** = Annual interest rate
 - **n** = Number of compounding periods per year
 - **t** = Time the money is deposited for, in months

-This formula computes the compound interest over the specified period, converting the time from months to years for accuracy.

 ## Bug Identified